HOW WE SELECT THE BEST TONE WOOD FOR OUR TOPS AT HOMESTEAD?

-Because 80% of the guitar sound is determined by the top, Homestead chooses the best wood for its tops, namely Adirondack (Picea Rubens) AAA.
+Because 80% of the guitar sound is determined by the top, Homestead chooses the best wood for its tops, namely AAA Adirondack (Picea Rubens).
 This red spruce can only be found in the east of the US and Canada and is harder than other spruce trees like Sitka and Engelmann.
 Adirondack therefore stands for more volume, expression and a longer sustain.

 In order to have enough suitable wood available for our guitars, we spend a lot of time selecting the best quality (AAA) Adirondack from our American suppliers.
 What are we paying attention to?

 In the first place it concerns the number of grains per inch.
 The more grains, the stiffer the wood, the more beautiful the sound.
-The main point here is to find Adirondack trees that stand on the cold north slopes of the mountains and therefore grow slowly.
+The main point here is to find Adirondack trees that stand on the cold north slopes of the mountains and therefore grow slower than wood grown further south of the slopes.
 For the AAA quality we use a minimum of 12 grains per inch on that part of the wood where the grains are the furthest apart.

 A second selection takes place on the basis of the uniformity of the color.
 Some pieces of wood have uneven patterns in color.
 This has no effect on the sound, but looks less beautiful.
 Light color nuances are inevitable, it remains a natural product.
 But with AAA quality, this must be minimal.